rkunicki/bookli/readme.md

-This is temporary readme file.
-In near future will be upgraded to professional one.
+This is a temporary readme file.
+In the near future will be upgraded to professional one.

 Main informations:
 1. bookli is a web application to manage books: manually and by import from Google Books API